Below are all of the resources you need to plan your next group tour.

 - Following that, take time to visit the African American Museum of Iowa (319-862-2101) just down the street.

-- Finish off your day with a culinary delight served at White Star Ale House in one of their private rooms, followed by a show at one of two beautifully restored theaters in downtown – Theatre Cedar Rapids (319-366-8591) or the Paramount Theatre (319-398-5226).
+- Finish off your day with a culinary delight served at one of our group friendly dining spots, followed by a show at one of two beautifully restored theaters in downtown – Theatre Cedar Rapids (319-366-8591) or the Paramount Theatre (319-398-5226).

 - During select Saturdays between June and September, the Cedar Rapids Downtown Farmers’ Market (319-398-5317) is a must-see!
 Thousands gather in downtown Cedar Rapids for fresh produce, baked goods, artisan gifts, live music, and street performances.
 More than 225 local Iowa vendors participate.